Bothwell Browne: Early life

 Born in Copenhagen, Denmark, Browne grew up in San Francisco. and developed a vaudeville act.
 At one point he was performing as a duo with male impersonator Kathleen Clifford.

 Around 1900 he began performing with the Cohan and Harris Minstrels, and in 1908 made his New York debut in Winning the Gibson Girl, playing the title role, impersonating a Gibson Girl.

 Stage productions

+In 1910, Browne enjoyed a major stage success with The Pantaloon Girl, in which he offered five different impersonations.

 Deliberately or not, Browne competed with the better-known female impersonator Julian Eltinge, who had pioneered the art form in early cinema.
 Some audiences and theater managers found Browne's interpretations more seductive and therefore more unsettling than Eltinge.
-Browne's Broadway production Miss Jack opened in September 1911 at the Herald Square Theater, exactly one week before Eltinge's more successful The Fascinating Widow.
-In 1910, Browne enjoyed a major stage success with The Pantaloon Girl, in which he offered five different impersonations.

 Browne's Broadway production Miss Jack opened in September 1911 at the Herald Square Theater, exactly one week before Eltinge's more successful The Fascinating Widow.
 Miss Jack was a disappointment, and closed after just sixteen performances.